Cloud Providers Comparison: Which One Is Right for You

 Major Cloud Providers

-Each cloud provider will have a separate offering like IaaS, PaaS, and SaaS services.
+Each cloud service provider will have a separate offering, such as IaaS, PaaS, and SaaS services.
 Below, we’ve outlined some of the major cloud providers today and the attributes of their unique cloud models.

 Google Cloud Platform (GCP)

 Amazon Web Services (AWS) offers over 170 services for different industries.
 It provides cloud storage, Amazon CloudFront for content delivery, and Amazon Glacier.
-EC2 allows users to use virtual computer clusters.
+Amazon EC2 allows users to use virtual computer clusters.

 Many AWS services are not directly accessible to users, but they offer APIs for developers to use.